gbif/data-blog/.history/content/post/2026-01-21-rule-based-annotations/index.en_20260210113608.md

 With complex rules users can restrict the rule to only apply to certain **basisOfRecord**, **datasetKey**, or **year ranges**.

-## Why not annotating individual occurrence records?
+## Why Rules Instead of Individual Occurrence Annotations?

 The rule-based approach offers significant advantages over annotating individual occurrence records, making it a more powerful and forward-looking solution for data quality management.

-Rules can **pre-catch future issues** in data that haven't even been published yet.
+**Proactive data quality:** Rules can **pre-catch future issues** in data that haven't even been published yet.
 When you create a rule marking penguins in Norway as suspicious, it will automatically flag any future penguin records from Norway that get added to GBIF, without requiring manual review of each new occurrence.
+This proactive approach scales far better than reactive occurrence-by-occurrence annotations.

+**Self-correcting annotations:** When publishers correct their data, rule-based annotations automatically stop applying without any manual intervention.
+If a misidentified penguin in Norway gets corrected to a seabird, the rule no longer flags it—the annotation naturally falls away because the record no longer matches the rule criteria.
+With occurrence-level annotations, corrected records would still carry outdated flags that would need to be manually removed, creating long-term maintenance burden.

+**Practical considerations:** While occurrence-level annotations face technical challenges due to GBIF ID instability (IDs can change when datasets are republished or reindexed), the rule-based approach is fundamentally stronger regardless of these limitations.
+Rules are more efficient, more maintainable, and more effective at improving data quality at scale.

-With rules, you can still create **highly specific rules** that effectively target problematic individual records from a particular dataset by combining multiple filters to narrow the scope:
+You can create **highly specific rules** that effectively target problematic records from a particular dataset by combining multiple filters to narrow the scope:

 **Example scenario:** You've found a single suspicious *Panthera leo* record within the normal range of the species from a specific dataset.